-Our new public health crisis?
-Knight’s millions aim to make the internet less toxic
+Our new public health crisis: Knight’s millions aim to detoxify the internet

 Professors Sarah T. Roberts and Safiya U. Noble, who run the UCLA Center for Critical Internet Inquiry, will apply Knight funds to their study of content moderation systems and the impacts that platform policies and algorithms have on vulnerable communities, people who “by design, bear the brunt of digital systems in the form of ‘technological redlining,’ uneven and inequitable applications of technologies on their communities.”
 For example, Facebook agreed to curtail discriminatory housing, employment, and credit ads earlier this year as part of a settlement with civil rights groups, but research has shown that the platform’s ad targeting systems make discrimination difficult to avoid.

-The foundation’s investment is part of a broader $50 million commitment aimed at supporting efforts following elections in 2016 to understand how technology is impacting democracy and to reinvigorate trust in information.
-Most of that cash will go toward local news organizations and helping them find new revenue models, but Knight is also seeking to address questions about the kind of challenges that stretch from newsrooms to Silicon Valley boardrooms: “how to produce, to curate, to connect people to trusted information at the speed of the internet,” says Gill.
+The investment is part of a broader $300 million, five-year commitment aimed at reinvigorating trust in news and information, including $50 million to understand how technology is impacting democracy.
+Most of that cash will go toward local news organizations and helping them find new revenue models, Knight said in February, when it announced the initiative.
+But the foundation is also seeking to address questions about the kind of challenges that stretch from newsrooms to Silicon Valley boardrooms: “how to produce, to curate, to connect people to trusted information at the speed of the internet,” says Gill.

 Knight’s funds, Gill acknowledges, are “just the tip of the iceberg” in terms of the resources required to build a stronger information ecosystem, the kind of cross-sector and bipartisan efforts that focus on public health.
 “Think about the kinds of public and private resources that medical research takes,” he says.
 “We have an NIH, we have a National Science Foundation.
 That’s the scale we should be thinking around this research too.”

 Not all of its efforts have panned out.
-Last month, the foundation was one of nearly a dozen funders that yanked their support for Social Science One, an ambitious effort that aims to give academic disinformation researchers unprecedented access to Facebook data.
+Last month, the foundation was one of nearly a dozen funders that pulled their support for Social Science One, an ambitious effort that aims to give academic disinformation researchers unprecedented access to Facebook data.
 This summer, Facebook said it had to limit the amount of raw data it had promised to share with researchers over concerns about user privacy.
 The Cambridge Analytica scandal that had motivated C.E.O.
 Mark Zuckerberg to personally agree to the effort also fueled fears that academic researchers could again sell valuable data to the highest bidder.
 The funders, who included the Charles Koch Foundation, Omidyar Network’s Tech and Society Solutions Lab, and the Alfred P. Sloan Foundation, balked at Facebook’s changes.

 “The data that was originally intended to be made available wasn’t, and we think that’s too bad,” says Gill.

-A Facebook official in charge of the project told me earlier this month that the company was committed to providing quality data to researchers and was working to develop better techniques, based on differential privacy, that would sufficiently protect user identities while still exposing useful patterns.
+A Facebook official in charge of the project told me last month that the company was committed to providing quality data to researchers and was working to develop better techniques, based on differential privacy, that would sufficiently protect user identities while still exposing useful patterns.
 “We’re producing at a slower pace because we’re trying to move slowly and carefully and do this the right way,” said Chaya Nayak, head of Facebook’s Election Research Commission & Data Sharing efforts.

 Facebook’s transparency efforts have stood out, but like other Silicon Valley giants, it remains largely a black box to outside researchers.
 “As someone who’s been a party to some of this, I think there’s obviously a long way to go in terms of the availability of information about what’s happening inside Facebook or any of these companies—and they don’t have a legal obligation to turn it over,” Gill says.
 “But I think that until we understand better, it’s going to be very difficult as a society publicly to have a collaborative conversation about how these platforms can be a part of a thriving democracy.”